First International Syndicalist Congress: Preparations

 Discussion turned to the question of what the exact goal of the meeting should be.
 The Dutch NAS, the British ISEL, and the German FVdG felt that "the creation of an autonomous Syndicalist International is a necessity for the self-preservation and onward development of syndicalism", as Die Einigkeit, the organ of the Germans, put it.
 Opposition to this view came from two different directions.
 Cornelissen felt it would easier to attract French unions to a congress meant to establish international relations rather than the foundation of an international organization.
 Alceste De Ambris, a leader in the Italian USI, on the other hand argued that international secretariats like ISNTUC were useless.
 He preferred international congresses which could help the national federations break out of their isolation.

 Among the organizations endorsing the congress, most wished it take place in the Netherlands.
 In April, however, ISEL unilaterally announced the congress would take place in late September in London.
 Not wanting to start a dispute, the Dutch NAS gave in and agreed the meeting would take place in the UK.
 Soon thereafter problems with the organization of the congress turned up.
 ISEL was starting to break apart and shaken by internal disputes, especially between the leaders Tom Mann and Guy Bowman.
 Financial troubles further aggravated these problems.
 Cornelissen and Albert Jensen of the Swedish SAC voiced their concerns about how the preparations were going in June and July respectively.
-Bowman, then ISEL's sole leader as Mann was in the United States on a speaking tour, announced the congress would take place from September 27 to October 2 at Holborn Hall in London.
+Bowman, then ISEL's sole leader as Mann was in the United States on a speaking tour, announced the congress would take place from 27 September to 2 October at Holborn Hall in London.
 He also announced an agenda for the meeting would be appearing soon, but he was not heard from for another while.